aaksul/DomainAndNameServer/README.md

 # DomainToNameServer
-Bash Script that find nameserver with digging domain afterwards write them to document
+Bash Script that find nameserver from domain